billsix/programmingFromTheGroundUp/docs/source/functions.rst

 ..
 [4]
-   Just a reminder - the dollar sign in front of the eight indicates immediate mode addressing, meaning that we subtract the number 8 itself from FIXMEAMPesp; rather than the value at address 8.
+   Just a reminder - the dollar sign in front of the eight indicates immediate mode addressing, meaning that we subtract the number 8 itself from %esp; rather than the value at address 8.

 ..
 [5]
    This is not always strictly needed unless you are saving registers on